pablodecm/phd_thesis/src/101_chapter_1.md

 $$ {#eq:langrangian_density}
-noting that the previous definition would also be valid when the Lagrangian depends on multiple fields and their derivatives instead of a single free scalar field.
+noting that the previous definition would also be valid when the Lagrangian depends on multiple fields and their derivatives instead of a single free field.
 Identically to what is done in classical systems, we can attempt to solve for the field that minimises the action, i.e. $\delta S=0$.
 With the help of some functional calculus [@Goldberg:2244785], it is possible obtain the relativistic field theory version of